How to Create Single File Deployments in .Net 6 / VS2022

 How to dotnet build to create single file deployments where all dependencies are bundled into one executable, even the .Net runtime.

-This guide will show you two methods for building your projects using single file deployment in which msbuild will publish your project and compile a single executable file which contains all the required assemblies, including 3rd party dependencies and even the .Net framework runtime libraries.
-Although the resulting executable is quite a bit larger than normal, it allows a single file to be deployed or distributed and no other dependencies are required.
-It also allows for portable applications so you don't need to install extra libraries, third-party tools or frameworks on each machine it will run on.
+This guide will show two methods for building projects using single-file deployment.
+MSBuild will publish your project and compile a single executable file that contains all the required assemblies, including 3rd party dependencies and even the .Net framework runtime libraries.
+Although the resulting executable is larger than usual, it allows a single file to be deployed or distributed, and no other dependencies are required.
+It also provides portable applications, so you don't need to install extra libraries, third-party tools or frameworks on each machine it will run on.

 Bundle Everything to Single EXE with Single File Deployments

-As long as you don't have any external dependencies this option is the easiest.
-To set up single file deployments follow these steps.
+This option is the easiest as long as you don't have any external dependencies.
+To set up single file deployments, follow these steps.

 1. Right-click on the project to deploy and click Publish.